Missions

 Salvation Army Bell Ringing

 Each Christmas season, Mount Auburn Church encourages volunteers to participate in The Salvation Army’s “Red Kettle” campaign.
 The money raised provides meals for the hungry, nights of shelter, life skills counseling, Christmas gifts for kids, and much more.
-In 2022, we had 16 ringers at the Meridian Parke Kroger and raised over $850 for The Salvation Army.
+In 2024, Mount Auburn had over 30 ringers at the Meridian Parke and Smokey Row Krogers and raised over $1,990 for The Salvation Army.
+To learn more, email Susan Porter at [email protected] or Rob Stiles at [email protected]

 United Way Christmas Angels

 Every December, Mount Auburn Church partners with United Way of Johnson County to provide Christmas presents to families in need.
-In 2022, Mount Auburn Church helped 17 families, including 52 children.
+In 2024, Mount Auburn Church helped 19 families, including 62 children.
 Volunteers are needed to 1) purchase and wrap presents; 2) deliver presents to families; and 3) offer prayer to families.
+A sign-up to deliver presents and gift tags on the Mission Tree are ready in November.
+To learn more, email Susan Porter at [email protected].
+After all of the gift tags have been taken, Mount Auburn decorates the mission trees with scarves, hats, gloves, and socks.
+These items are taken to The Lord's Locker, Isom and Northeast Elementary Schools, and the HOOP (Helping Our Own People) organization which takes them to the homeless in Indianapolis.
+For more information you can contact Marion Jones at [email protected]

 Opportunities for Missions